thecookieorg/cesengineering/README.txt

 - Added Google Analytics Tracking Code on each page;
 - Added alt="" tags;
 - H1 used instead of H3 for page titles;
-- added new media query to bootstrap-responsive.css: @media (min-width: 968px) and (max-width: 1199px) and added .nav-image attributes
+- Added new media query to bootstrap-responsive.css: @media (min-width: 968px) and (max-width: 1199px) and added .nav-image attributes
-- added new media query to bootstrap-responsive.css: @media (max-width: 977px) with .nav-image attributes
+- Added new media query to bootstrap-responsive.css: @media (max-width: 977px) with .nav-image attributes

 What has to be done: